Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 He didn't win.

-So they completely paint a picture of Romney as an aloof elitist rich guy, who is so mean he let a guy who worked for his company's wife die with cancer while forcing his own family dog to ride on the roof of the station wagon on a family vacation.
+So they completely paint a picture of Romney as an aloof, elitist rich guy who is so mean he let a guy who worked for his company's wife die with cancer while forcing his own family dog to ride on the roof of the station wagon on a family vacation.

-Then the low information crowd ends up believing it, and Harry Reid now is essentially saying, give me a gold star.
+Because they just report it, as Harry Reid claims, then the low information crowd ends up believing it and Harry Reid now is essentially saying, give me a gold star.

 He didn't win, did he?

-If a person coming before this body wanted to be a cabinet officer, he couldn't be if he did the same refusal Mitt Romney does about tax returns.
+If a person coming before this body wanted to be a cabinet officer, he couldn't be.

-So the words out that he hasn't paid any taxes for 10 years.
+So the word's out that he hasn't paid any taxes for 10 years.

 Let him prove that he has paid taxes because he hasn't.

-Okay, so see how it works.
+Okay, so they see how it works out of the blue.

 Remember Dick Gephardt's friend?